goclem/history1960/notes.md

 **Normalisation**: Any regularised model is sensitive to scale so the input needs to be normalised between 0 and 1.

+## Class imbalances

+In remote sensing, class im- balance represents often a problem for tasks like land cover mapping, as small objects get less prioritised in an effort to achieve the best overall accuracy.

 ## Modelling